 "Prisoners with mental health problems may act out and break rules more frequently than other prisoners," explains Dr. Bruce Gage, the head of psychiatry for Washington State's Department of Corrections, "but the behavioral manifestation of their illness will decline as the quantity and quality of mental health treatment increases."

 However, rather than treat the mentally ill, officials often find it easier to segregate them.
 According to the report, sick inmates in South Carolina and Pennsylvania are more than twice as likely to be shoved into solitary confinement as healthy ones.

 Correctional facilities across the country might do well to follow the example out of Massachusetts, which in 2012 opened two maximum security mental health treatment units.
-Prisoners there get 25 hours of recreation per week and are taught both social and behavioural skills that help them transition back to the general population.
-Good conduct is incentivised.
-Bad conduct is penalised, but by a brief loss of privileges, rather than physical punishment.
+Prisoners there get 25 hours of recreation per week and are taught both social and behavioral skills that help them transition back to the general population.
+Good conduct is incentivized.
+Bad conduct is penalized, but by a brief loss of privileges, rather than physical punishment.
 As a result, the use of force on the prisoners put in these units has dropped by 60 percent, according to the report.